oda-hub/hugo-odahub/content/docs/guide-development.md

 ### Installation

-Those functionalities are available by installing the two plugins.
+In order to have access to those functionalities, the relative plugins should be installed.
 This can be done either via pip:

 ```bash
 pip install renku_graph_vis
 pip install renku_aqs_annotation
 ```

-Or can be made available within a Renku session, by adding those in the list of requirements of the Renku project.
+Or can be made available within a Renku session, by adding those in the list of requirements of the Renku project, within your `requirements.txt` file.

 ### (optional) Add some verification test cases